WizardRulez/Mp3-Mp4-Player-Source_Code/Mp4/README.md

-In here is where Your Mp4 is it goes in myVideo Just copy and paste the EXAMPLE.mp4 it myVideo
+In here is where Your Mp4 is it goes in myVideo Just copy and paste the EXAMPLE.mp4 in myVideo